 I also added this gray console for some extra storage last winter, it was a lucky HomeGoods find.

-Just last week I shared the plans for our living room including new floors and couches, that is moving along and I can’t wait to show off the results.
+I shared the plans for our living room including new floors and couches, here it is with all the new updates.

 The gray velvet chairs are also a new edition, as are the custom window treatments in a fabric I designed myself.
 I still need to nail down a paint color in here, that’s another project on the to-do list this spring.